A list of Ultra Electronics Forensic Technology books available for download.

 By Ronald Nichols

-This book provides law enforcement agencies with a sustainable, comprehensive plan for responding to firearm-related violence in their communities.Learn more
+Now in its Second Edition, this book provides law enforcement agencies with a sustainable, comprehensive plan for responding to firearm-related violence in their communities.Learn more

 The 13 Critical Tasks, 2nd Edition